HomeLatest NewsEnterprise ITIBM puts healthcare data and analytics assets on block

 Preferred Source of Google

 According to top company sources, the transaction is pegged at around $1 billion.
 The company has not disclosed the financial terms of the transaction.
-The assets on the block include extensive and diverse data sets and products, including Health Insights, MarketScan, Clinical Development, Social Program Management, Micromedex, and imaging software offerings.
+The assets on the block include extensive and diverse data sets and products, including Health Insights, MarketScan, Clinical Development, Social Program Management, Micromedex, and imaging offerings.

 The transaction is expected to close in the second quarter of this year, IBM said in a statement late on Friday.
 “The agreement with Francisco Partners is a clear next step as IBM becomes even more focused on our platform-based hybrid cloud and AI strategy,” Tom Rosamilia, Senior Vice President, IBM Software said.